oskstr/spam/README.md

 npm run deploy:prod # builds src and deploys to prod stage
 ```

+It will be deployed to the `org` specified in [serverless.yml](serverless.yml)
+so if you want to deploy to your personal account you may have to change
+that value.

 Once you have deployed a stage you can enter a parameter called `PLS_HOST` there.
 Keep in mind that emails are not actually going to be sent in `dev` or `test`
 environments and if you want to send actual emails you need to verify an email